SODA: The Life-force of a Geographer

 Speculate.
 “Why is that there?”
 Geographers speculate about all sorts of things: location, space, time, and physical and anthropogenic phenomena.
 Speculation helps develop a hypothesis and/or research question.
 Or multiple questions and/or hypotheses.

 Observe.
 “What do you see?”
 Geographers’ observations usually lead to supporting or not supporting their Speculations, and help further refine the hypotheses and/or questions.
-Observing is a powerful geographic technique!
+Observation is a powerful geographic technique.

 Describe.
 “How would you communicate your observations?”
 Geography as a word means “to write about the Earth”.
-But Geographers not only describe the Earth, they also expound upon how they describe it.
+But Geographers do more than describe the Earth.
+They also expound upon how they describe it.
 They discuss what methods were used and why, how they are going to test their hypothesis, and describe what they’ve seen and experienced.
 They note specific and general details about their Observations and Speculations, perhaps collaborating with others, to Describe the data gathered as accurately as possible.

 Analyze.
 “What do your findings say?”
-Geographers are brilliant at synthesizing information.
+Trained Geographers are brilliant at synthesizing information.
 They take into account multiple phenomena when assessing one specific topic.
 Because of their close association with all things spatial, they often see patterns and trends others might miss.
 They are masters at comparing and contrasting results from their hypotheses testing and/or research questions.
-They can take any Speculation, and through Observation and data gathering of their Descriptions, Analyze it to find/help proffer an answer (or support/not support hypotheses).
-Many times, this results in more hypotheses and quest ions, so the cycle begins again.
+They can take any Speculation, and through Observation and through data gathering/explanations of their Descriptions, Analyze it to find/help proffer an answer (or support/not support hypotheses).
+Many times, this results in more hypotheses and questions, so the cycle begins again.

-This is the power of Geography: its ability to take the mundane, discouraging, frustrating, and interesting and make sense of it.
+This is the power of Geography: its ability to take anything – no matter how mundane, discouraging, frustrating, bleak, exciting, fascinating, or interesting – and make sense of it.

 But what happens after the Analysis?
 Well, depending on circumstances, you can either SODA POP or SODA CAN.
 If your SODA will be given as a presentation or poster, then try SODA POP.
 If your SODA will be a paper (e.g., journal article, thesis, book, etc.), then try SODA CAN.
-(Keep in mind that sometimes, there may be cause for the entire SODA POP CAN!)
+(Keep in mind that sometimes, there may be instances for using the entire SODA POP CAN).

 Propose the next step.
 The Analysis generated through SODA leads to the next move.
 And that move must be formally Proposed.